Aj2025GIT/devops-voting-app-project/docs/docker.md

 # Docker Implementation

-In this project, all application services were containerized using Docker.
-Each microservice was packaged into a Docker image, allowing the application to run consistently across different environments.
+In this project, all microservices were containerized using Docker to ensure consistent environments across development and deployment stages.

-Docker was used to build images for each service and push them to Docker Hub for deployment in Kubernetes.
+Each service was packaged as a Docker image and pushed to Docker Hub.
+These images were later pulled by the Kubernetes cluster during deployment.

 ---